Svetulek06/HyperCloud-Blueprints/README.md

 This Machine Compose template creates an m3.large instance of Ubuntu 16.04 in the us-west-1 region.
 It also copies a CA certificate for the private registry from a secure S3 bucket.

 Required Options:
-*subnet - This is an available AWS subnet
-*keypair - This is created and stored in AWS
+* keypair - This is created and stored in AWS
-*password - This is created in the HyperCloud Portal Credential Store.
+* password - This is created in the HyperCloud Portal Credential Store.
 Username must be "ubuntu".
+* subnet - This is an available AWS subnet

 YAML
 ```